A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Evaluation

 \textbf{Thunderbird mail spool file} \cite{thunderspool}: The bug causes Thunderbird to hang when linking an existing email account.
-Thunderbird uses the spool file to ``help" the user set up an email account with the assumption that the email providers well address SMTP, ports, and security configurations issues.
+Thunderbird uses the spool file to ``help" the user set up an email account with the assumption that the email providers set up SMTP, ports, and security configurations very well.
 Unfortunately, few of them are correctly configured \cite{thunderbirdspool}.
-From the log file of \chame, we identified the failure in linking an account is because of failure in {\tt sys\_read} of spool file.
+From the log files of \chame, we identified that the failure in linking an account was caused by a failure in {\tt sys\_read} of spool file.

-To sum up, our results show that the crashes and adverse effects in the analyzed software was due more to bugs than the perturbations applied by \chame.
-It appears that the perturbations accelerated the exposure of such bugs.
+Our results show that the crashes and adverse effects in the analyzed benign software were in many cases actually caused by bugs (previously reported) instead of the perturbations applied by \chame.
+It appears that the perturbations just accelerated the exposure of such bugs, thus, showing that \chame could be also potentially applied to test software reliability.